gluster/glusterdocs/Quick-Start-Guide/Terminologies.md

 ### Metadata

-Metadata is defined as data providing information about one or more other pieces of data.There is no special metadata storage concept in GlusterFS.
+Metadata is defined as data providing information about one or more other pieces of data.
+There is no special metadata storage concept in GlusterFS.
 The metadata is stored with the file data itself.

 ### Namespace